Glenn A. Baker: Early life and education

-Life and career

-Glenn A. Baker was born in 1952, the eldest of four children to Joyce Baker.
-He grew up in Coogee, New South Wales, until he was nine when the Bakers relocated to Canberra.
-His younger brother, Johnny, drowned in an accident in the following year and his parents separated not long after.
-He moved about the state, attending 12 schools in 10 years.
+Career

-While working for the Department of the Media, where he worked on the research project that led to the establishment of radio station 2JJ, Baker met Geoff Plummer, who was a drummer for Fanis, a 1950s retro band.
+While working for the Department of the Media, where he worked on the research project that led to the establishment of radio station 2JJ, and later Triple J, Baker met Geoff Plummer, who was a drummer for Fanis, a 1950s retro band.
 Baker saw them perform in 1975 and became their manager, changing their name to Ol' 55 after the Tom Waits song.
 Baker's management was astute and presented the group as a combination of retro kitsch, rock music and clever theatrics.
 Baker introduced chartered accountant Peter Brian to the band and he became their versatile front man known as Frankie J. Holden; in October, Baker recruited saxophone player Nick Aitken who performed as Wilbur Wilde.
 Ol' 55 had hit singles with "On the Prowl", "Looking for an Echo" and the number one "(I Want A) Rockin' Christmas" (which Baker co-wrote, as he did "C'mon Let's Do It") and a No. 2 triple platinum debut album, Take It Greasy.
 Both Holden and Wilde had careers in television after Ol' 55.
-During 1976–1978, Baker also managed Punkz, which he moulded into the pop group Cheek, who had national chart success with "So Much in Love".
+From 1976 to 1978, Baker also managed Punkz, which he moulded into the pop group Cheek who had national chart success with "So Much in Love".

+Baker left public service and was employed by Festival Records, where he wrote sleeve notes.
+At this time he also began collecting rock music memorabilia, amassing a huge amount over the years.
+He became a member of APRA AMCOS in 1976.